ambeloe/binning/README.md

 # binning
-small script that poorly does pixel binning
+small script that poorly does what i think is pixel binning